Pwd9000-ML/terraform-azurerm-plan/README.md

 # Terraform Plan - GitHub Action (terraform-azurerm-plan)

-Connects to a remote Terraform backend in Azure, creates a terraform plan and uploads plan as a workspace artifact.
+Connects to a remote Terraform backend in Azure, creates a terraform plan and uploads plan as a workflow artifact.
 (Additionally TFSEC IaC scanning can be enabled).

 See my [detailed tutorial]() for more usage details.